-The following two propositions establish properties of \(\subseteq\).
+The following two propositions are properties of \(\subset\).

 Proposition 2 \(A\subseteq A\) always holds.